charliepark/freemium/README.markdown

 ## Freemium

-Freemium was written by Lancy Ivy in an attempt to "encapsulate the Right Way to offer service subscriptions".
+Freemium was written by Lance Ivy in an attempt to "encapsulate the Right Way to offer service subscriptions".

 This version is maintained by ExpanDrive for use on their Strongspace service.